molecule/molecule.github.io/_post/skincare-and-haircare.md

 Another popular one is [SkinAqua's Sarafit](https://www.reddit.com/r/AsianBeauty/comments/91ehyv/have_a_question_ask_here_daily_help_and_questions/e2ycfyh/?context=3).

 ### My Routine
+I change this on a daily basis depending on how my skin feels.
+For example, if my skin stings at all while applying one of the Hada Labo hydrating toners I skip all actives for at least 8 hours.

 #### AM
 - Splash face w/ cool water. ~~Wait 15 minutes.~~ ([No need to wait to reset skin pH](https://theacidqueenblog.com/2015/12/04/skin-ph-and-urban-legends-an-argument-against-wait-times-and-ph-adjusting-toners/)).